yeasy/learning_pickleball/en/appendix_comparison.md

 **Challenge 1: Completely Different Serving Style**

-Tennis players are accustomed to overhand serving, which is illegal in pickleball.
-Pickleball requires underhand serving with the paddle contact point at or below the waist.
+Tennis players are accustomed to overhand serving, which does not transfer directly to pickleball.
+A pickleball volley serve requires an upward arm motion, contact below the waist, and the paddle head below the wrist; a drop serve lets the ball bounce naturally first and is not bound by those volley-serve height and swing-direction restrictions.

 **Conversion Strategy:**
 - Weeks 1-2: Focus on underhand serving practice, 20-30 minutes daily